inigogrch/dsci-workflow-automation/README.md

     - tidyverse
     - ggplot2
     - dplyr
-    - knitr
+    - readr
-    - broom
+    - docopt
     - repr
-    - infer
-    - gridExtra
-    - farway
-    - mitools
-    - glmnet
-    - cowplot
-    - modelr
-    - patchwork
-    - knitr
     - pROC
+    - GGally

 # Docker Container Setup
 This project uses Docker to ensure a consistent and reproducible computational environment.
 The Docker image contains all necessary R packages and dependencies to run the analysis.